 - Highly commended: Jonathan Amos, BBC

-The 2012 edition of the European Astronomy Journalism Prize
+The 2012 European Astronomy Journalism Prize

 - First prize: Katia Moskvitch, BBC